Gems, Jewels, Love and Life

 So I looked up a bunch of different recipes for inspiration, and then created my own little concoction.
 And the result was delicious.
 So here it is my friends.
 Hope you enjoy it!

-- 10-12 medium size dates (Medjool are great) soaked in hot water for about 15 min. to soften them. * I like it on the sweeter side, so I always go with more!
+- 12 medium size dates (Medjool are great) soaked in hot water for about 15 min. to soften them.

 - 2 medium size ripe avocados